Beginning 11 February 2020

-Art Today provides an extraordinary opportunity to learn about the world of contemporary art, developing students confidence and understanding in looking at and experiencing today’s art.
+Art Today provides an extraordinary opportunity to learn about the world of contemporary art, developing students confidence and understanding in experiencing today’s art.

 Art Today courses are year-long discussion groups.
-With no set programme, the course material and topics considered develop from current events in the art world, from Auckland, New Zealand, New York, London, Sydney or anywhere.
-Taking an analytical approach, the tutors connect what’s happening today with what has happened before or in other places in the art world.
-Taking topics like four people sharing the Turner Prize and the implications of that, or the influence of organisations like Artangel on what happens in the art world, the tutors will cover a number of art historical movements and respond to the interests of the class.
+With no set programme, the course explores topics from current events in the art world: anywhere from Auckland to New York, London, or Sydney.
+Taking an analytical approach, the tutors connect what is happening in art today around the world with what has happened before.
+Lively class lectures unravel topics such as the implications of four people sharing the 2019 Turner Prize, or the influence of organisations like Artangel.
+A range of contemporary and historical art movements are covered and lectures respond to the interests of the class.
+Offsite gallery trips around the wider Auckland region also form part of the course, and students have the opportunity to visit art events with fellow members of the group.

-The discussion covers exhibitions to visit locally, class trips are made to galleries in Auckland, and students have the opportunity to visit art events in other places with the group.
-There are no examinations, and students are encouraged to learn at their own pace.
-While enrolments are for one year, students tend to continue year after year as they gain in confidence.
+With no formal examinations, students are encouraged to learn at their own pace.
+While enrolments are for one year, many students continue year after year as they gain in confidence.

 About the Tutors